grampajoe/pickle-python/README.md

 ./pickle.py
 ```

-The objective is to fill jars with pickles before they're broken by the falling knives.
+The objective is to fill the jars with pickles before they're broken by the falling knives.
 Why are there falling knives?
 I don't know, why are there falling pickles?

 # WHY
 Pick the Pickle is an exercise in a few things: